You're My Best Friend (album)

-You're My Best Friend is the fourth LP by American country singer-songwriter Don Williams.
+You're My Best Friend is the fourth studio album by American country music singer-songwriter Don Williams.
 Released in April 1975 on the ABC-Dot label, the album reached number five on the US Country Albums chart.
 "You're My Best Friend" and "(Turn Out the Light And) Love Me Tonight" were released as singles in 1975, both reaching number one on the Billboard country singles chart.

 Background

 The previous year, Don Williams achieved his first number-one single with the song "I Wouldn't Want to Live If You Didn't Love Me".
 He teamed up again with regular collaborators, including Bob McDill, Allen Reynolds, Dickey Lee and Wayland Holyfield to craft another chart success.